-During the current fiscal year, the Authority recorded a transfer of \$250,053 to the City of Houston.
+During the current fiscal year, the Authority recorded a transfer of \$1,145,228 to the City of Houston.
 This transfer is related to capital improvements made by the Authority to City of Houston facilities.
 The Authority finances these facilities for the benefit of the City.
 Any capital assets the Authority purchases related to public improvements and facilities have been conveyed to the City of Houston.
-Therefore, the Authority has no capital assets as of June 30, 2006.
+Therefore, the Authority has no capital assets as of June 30, 2007.
+See pages 27 and 28 for information on current year capital improvement expenditures.